 4.7.3 The minimum period for which a Power Block or Traffic Block shall be provided to the Contractor shall not be less than two hours, period being counted from the time the track is placed at the disposal of the Contractor and until it is cleared by the Contractor.
 Provided, however, that a Power Block or Traffic Block, as the case may be, of shorter duration may be provided with mutual consent of the Parties.

 4.7.4 The aggregate period of Power Block and Traffic Block to be provided to the Contractor during the Construction Period is specified in Schedule-O. The Contractor shall organise its work so as to complete all Construction Works within such aggregate period.
-However, this aggregate period may be increased by the Authority Engineeer on Contractor’s request, if the same is considered justified and reasonable under the prevailing circumstances.
+However, this aggregate period may be increased by the Authority Engineer on Contractor’s request, if the same is considered justified and reasonable under the prevailing circumstances.

 4.7.5 In the event of any change in the schedule of Power Block or Traffic Block or both, as the case may be, the Authority shall inform the Contractor by a notice of not less than 24 (twenty four) hours.
 Provided, however, that no such notice shall be required in case of a breakdown, accident, law and order disturbance, natural calamity or any other unusual occurrence or Emergency.

-11Delete if not applicable.

 4.7.6 In the event a Power Block or Traffic Block, as the case may be, is not provided for any day in accordance with the confirmed programme, the Contractor shall be compensated by providing an additional Power Block or Traffic Block of equal time during the same week or the following week.
 The Parties expressly agree that in the event of any default in providing such additional blocks for compensating the Contractor, the Authority shall pay to the Contractor Damages at the rate of Rs.1,000 (Rupees one thousand) per day for each hour which has not been provided as required hereunder and until such hour is provided during any of the 6 (six) following weeks.

 4.7.7 The Contractor shall be entitled to undertake the Construction Works within the aggregate period specified in Schedule-O. Provided, however, that in the event the aggregate period utilised by the Contractor exceeds the period specified in Schedule-O and the extra time granted thereto under clause 4.7.4 if any, the Contractor shall pay to the Authority hourly charges at the rate specified therein.]